hhaller0826/stem-causal-drivers/README.md

 # stem-causal-drivers

+The report is in titled ATDL Project Report.pdf

 To train a standard feed-forward NCM and compute counterfactual queries on the depression dataset, run all cells in depression.ipynb.

 To train a standard ResNCM and compute counterfactual queries on the depression dataset, run all cells in depressionresnet.ipynb.